Forest-Economics-Goettingen/woodValuationDE/README.md

    * <a href="#fct_wood_net_revenues">wood_net_revenues()</a>
    * <a href="#fct_get_species_codes">get_species_codes()</a>
 4. <a href="#examples">Examples</a>
-5. <a href="#citation">Recommended Citation</a>
+5. <a href="#citation">Recommended citation</a>
 6. <a href="#references">References</a>

 <h1><a name="introduction">Introduction</a></h1>

-When assessing the multiple ecosystem services provided by German forests, economic indicators for productive ecosystem services are relevant but are not always easily estimable.
-This is because their calculation is time consuming and requires either quantitative information or many assumptions on them.
+When assessing the multiple ecosystem services provided by German forests, economic indicators for productive ecosystem services are relevant but are not always easily estimable.Their calculation requires either quantitative information or many assumptions on them and is time consuming.
 The net wood revenues, as a basis for several indicators related to income from wood production, depend, a.o., on tree species, diameter, and stand quality.
-Disturbance events also affect the net revenues, as wood quality is reduced due to mechanical damage, market prices are reduced due to increasing wood supply and harvest costs might increase [Fuchs et al. (2022b)](#fuchs.2022b).
+Disturbance events also affect the net revenues, as wood quality is reduced due to mechanical damage, market prices are reduced due to increasing wood supply, and harvest costs might increase [Fuchs et al. (2022b)](#fuchs.2022b).

 Here, <strong>woodValuationDE</strong> contributes with a comprehensive wood valuation model considering the various influences on
 <em>assortment composition</em>, <em>harvest costs</em> and <em>wood
 revenues</em>.
-It simplifies the estimation of realistic monetary wood value for a broad field of bioeconomic applications.
+It simplifies the estimation of realistic monetary wood values for a broad field of bioeconomic modeling.
 A particular strength of
 <strong>woodValuationDE</strong> is the consistency of the data underlying the
 various models, including a set of disturbance scenarios.